Interplay between many-body correlations, strain and lattice relaxation in twisted bilayer graphene

-\textit{$P$-symmetry breaking and inverse compressibility}-- As previously discussed, lattice relaxation effects are responsible for particle-hole symmetry breaking in the THF model.
-To explicitly quantify them, we discuss the relation between the chemical potential and the total filling.~\cref{fig:compressibility}(b) shows the inverse charge compressibility, $\partial\mu/\partial\nu$, of the strained and relaxed THF model compared to the unperturbed THF model from ~\cite{raiDynamicalCorrelationsOrder2024} and experimental data~\cite{zondinerCascadePhaseTransitions2020,pierceUnconventionalSequenceCorrelated2021,saitoIsospinPomeranchukEffect2021}.
+To explicitly quantify the impact of lattice relaxation induced $P$-symmetry breaking on theormodynamic observables, we study the relation between the chemical potential and the total filling.~\cref{fig:fig2}(b) shows the inverse charge compressibility, $\partial\mu/\partial\nu$, of the strained and relaxed THF model compared to the unperturbed THF model from ~\cite{raiDynamicalCorrelationsOrder2024} and experimental data~\cite{zondinerCascadePhaseTransitions2020,pierceUnconventionalSequenceCorrelated2021,saitoIsospinPomeranchukEffect2021}.